kokoko3k/koko-aio-slang/docs-ng.md

     Overmask (1.0 = neutral):
         Values > 1.0 give a gritty/gariny look to the whole mask.
-          It may cause moiree if combined with curvature, dedot, or sparkling look punch.
+          It may cause moire if combined with curvature, dedot, or sparkling look punch.
         Values < 1.0 tend to nullify the whole mask effect.